idosdba/gettingandcleaningdata/CodeBook.md

 **Variable Names:**
 The original variables had characters that were not very suitable for processing and human readability.
 So changed the names as per following.
-1. Changed to lower case
+- Changed to lower case
-1. Removed "-" character
+- Removed "-" character
-1. Removed "()"
+- Removed "()"
-1. Removed the digits and space and the beginning
+- Removed the digits and space and the beginning
-1. Changed "-" to "."
+- Changed "-" to "."

 For example: the variable name "1 tBodyAcc-mean()-X" changed to "tbodyacc.mean.x"

-After calculating the averages in the tidy data set, the variable names are changed to enclose them as in "avg(variablename)" So, the average of tbodyacc.mean.x for each subject and each activity is represented by variable "avg(tbodyacc.mean.x)" The tidy data set contains the averages for these 18 variables for each subject and each activity.
+After calculating the averages in the tidy data set, the variable names are changed to enclose them as in "avg(variablename)".
+So, the average of tbodyacc.mean.x for each subject and each activity is represented by variable "avg(tbodyacc.mean.x)"

 **For each record it is provided:**
 - Activity descriptive name
 - Subject ID
 - Activity label
-- Averages for each of tri-axial body acceleration
+- Averages for each of tri-axial body acceleration mean and standard deviation measures
-- Averages for each of tri-axial gravity acceleration
+- Averages for each of tri-axial gravity acceleration mean and standard deviation measures
-- Averages for each of tri-axial gyroscope signals
+- Averages for each of tri-axial gyroscope mean and standard deviation measures

+**Attributes in the data set**
 1. activity.name
 1. subject.id
 1. activity.label